 Superb scenery and rich heritage: Africa's most fascinating and varied country

 Ethiopia is a unique and secluded country.
 It has never been colonised by a European power, and as a result the people have retained a strong cultural identity and are renowned for their warmth and hospitality.
 It possesses some of the most impressive architecture found anywhere, particularly at Lalibela, where the rock-hewn churches have been described as the Eighth Wonder of the World.
 The landscape is equally memorable and Ethiopia is home to some of the finest mountain scenery in Africa.
 The Simien Mountains, famed for their volcanic pinnacles, are particularly beautiful.
 This World Heritage Site is home to the Walia Ibex, Gelada Baboons and the rare Ethiopian Wolf.
 Festivals in Ethiopia are colourful events with plenty of pageantry, music and dancing.
 We run three trips to coincide with these festivals.
 In January we attend Timkat, the most important festival in the calendar, which celebrates Epiphany.
 In September we attend the Meskal festival which has been celebrated for over 1600 years.
+In March we have a special departure visiting the Tigrai region of Ethiopia.

 What the papers say about the Ethiopia